 2. develop a competitive compensation package

 While there are many factors that determine the attractiveness of a job offer, a competitive salary is a guaranteed attention grabber.
 But what constitutes "competitive" for clerks will be different for managers, and level of experience makes a difference, too.
-For a refresher on what salary demands are for these roles, Randstad's 2019 Salary Guide is an excellent source for getting nationwide averages.
-Here are the averages for credit and collections positions at the clerk and manager level, broken down by level of seniority:
+For a refresher on what salary demands are for these roles, Randstad's salary guide is an excellent source for getting nationwide averages.

 In addition to title and experience, a competitive salary can also vary greatly by region.
 For a more detailed look at up-to-date salary data in your specific area, check out our salary calculator.